List of tallest buildings in Winnipeg

-As of 2011, Winnipeg had 143 completed high-rise buildings, with 5 more under construction, 3 approved for construction, and 2 proposed.
+This is a list of tallest buildings in Winnipeg, the capital and largest city in Manitoba, Canada.
+Winnipeg has 7 buildings that stand taller than 100 m.
+The tallest building in the city is the mixed-use 300 Main building, which was completed in 2022 and reaches 141.7 m (465 ft) in height.
+Previously, 201 Portage stood as the tallest building in Winnipeg from 1990 to 2022.
+As Manitoba's largest city, Winnipeg hosts the vast majority of high-rises in the province.

+Besides its downtown high-rises, Winnipeg's skyline is distinctly punctured by the Canadian Museum for Human Rights, which features a glass spire that reaches 100 m (328 ft) in height.

 History

 Winnipeg's history of towers began with the Union Bank Tower (1904), the National Bank Building (1911), and the Hotel Fort Garry in 1913.
 Buildings in the city remained relatively short in the city until the late 1960s when the city experienced its first skyscraper boom, with the construction of the Richardson Building, Holiday Towers, and Grain Exchange Tower, all being constructed during this time.
 From 1980 to 1990, Winnipeg witnessed a major expansion of skyscraper and high-rise construction.
 Many of the city's office towers were completed during this period, such as Canwest Place and the Evergreen Place towers.
 A 20-year lull in building construction came after this expansion, though Winnipeg has experienced a much smaller second building expansion beginning in the late 2000s and continuing into the present.